-Floods and Droughts FAQs - 19 Found
+Floods and Droughts FAQs - 12 Found

-The first evidence of drought usually is seen in records of rainfall.
+The first evidence of drought is usually seen in records of rainfall.
 Within a short period of time, the amount of moisture in soils can begin to decrease.
 The effects of a drought on flow in streams and reservoirs may not be noticed for several weeks or months.
-Water levels in wells may not reflect a shortage of rainfall for a year or more after a drought begins.
+Water levels in wells might not reflect a shortage of rainfall for a year or more after a drought begins.